One night, Mitilda and Hobart were vanishing rock in their tunnel when they emerged somewhere in the palace. "We did it!" Mitilda almost shrieked.

 The boy looked down.
 "What did I do wrong?
 Is it somehow my fault that I don't get to play a role?"

-"Well, you could have tried magic on your own before Mitilda recruited you.
+But I could tell he wanted a logical answer, rather than more emotional connection.
+"Well," I said, "I guess you could have tried magic on your own before Mitilda recruited you.
 You knew the government was evil.
-You should've been able to figure out they were lying.
+You should've assumed they were lying.
 Then you might have been powerful enough by now.
 But don't worry.
 If we win, there will still be battles for good to fight."

 "Thanks," the boy said.
 "We can only hope you win."